You will never know your limits unless you push yourself to the maximum.

 - Burst bubbles in bubble wrap

-This is the most quirkiest (weird in a way, I admit) technique.
+This is the quirkiest (weird in a way, I admit) technique.
 Bubble wrap has helped a good many generations in maintaining calm, release pressure and above all, while away time.
 But it’s true; it can help you relieve stress.
 So get hold of that bubble wrap, deemed useless in most households, and pop away; you’ll be popping your stress too, I guarantee.

 - Talk it out